specs-cli/specs-cli/README.md

 **Happy Spec-Driven Development!** 🚀

-*Start your next project with `./specs.sh init` and experience the power of SDD.*
+*Start your next project with `specs init` and experience the power of SDD.*